I Tried A Full Face Of Jones Road Beauty — & These Are My Favorites

 Miracle Balm, $38

 Onto my favorite product from my Jones Road test-o-rama: The Miracle Balm.
-I got Tawny, which is the perfect terracotta-bronze-y shade.
+I got Tawny, which is the perfect terracotta, bronze-y shade.
 The pigmentation is very sheer, but can be built up if desired.
 I'm a big fan of multipurpose lip and cheek cream tints since they give the prettiest, natural-looking flush.
 I've been using this nonstop, but it earned full MVP status during a recent ski trip in Sun Valley.
 Whenever I'm in the mountains, my normally oily skin becomes insanely dry and flaky.
-The texture of this balm is very emollient and gentle, making it perfect for adding some much-needed moisture to my cheeks — which typically get the driest.
-It also was great for adding a barely-there tint to my chapped lips, as well as to prep my lips for lipstick while I do the rest of my makeup.
-The balm itself needs to be warmed up before you apply it, making it perfect for people like me who love applying makeup with (clean!) fingers whenever possible. $38 ties it for the most expensive product in the Jones Road range, but the amount of product you get is pretty generous.
+The texture of this balm is very emollient and gentle, making it perfect for adding some much-needed moisture to my cheeks, which typically get the driest.
+It also was great for adding a barely-there tint to my chapped lips, as well as prepping them for lipstick while I do the rest of my makeup.
+The balm itself needs to be warmed up before you apply it, making it perfect for people like me who love applying makeup with (clean!) fingers whenever possible.
+At $38, it's tied for the most expensive product in the Jones Road range, but the amount of product you get is pretty generous.
 The packaging is about the size of a petri dish, which is a lot for a balm!
 I don't see myself finishing it anytime soon.

 Cool Gloss, $22

 This was another fave of my mine, especially as someone who came of age in the 2000s — aka *the* era of glossy lips.
 The squeezy tube reminds me of the many glosses I carried with me in my Dooney & Bourke purse in middle school.
-Unlike the sticky, mirror-like pouts of the aughts, Jones Road's gloss is soft and comfortable to wear.
-It has a tingly, minty feeling that I personally love, and the Original shade is a perfect clear gloss that I can wear alone or over a lip color.
+Unlike the sticky, mirror-like pouts of the aughts, however, Jones Road's gloss is soft and comfortable to wear.
+It has a tingly, minty feeling that I personally love, and the original shade is a perfect clear gloss that I can wear alone or over a lip color.
 The tinted shades range from shimmery beige to juicy pink, so there's truly something for everyone.

 Advertisement